Digital Marketing Illusions 101

 Truth: A good SEO foundation on your site is essential; but, it does not replace the rest of the SEO equation that takes place off your site.
-The best site in the world will still need external proof that your site is the most relevant on the topic.
-That is where long-term SEO comes in.
+The best site in the world will still need external proof that your site is the most relevant on the topic to get Google to prioritize it in search results.
+That is where the marketing strategy comes in, and where long-term SEO needs to be applied.

 Illusion #2: I need as many clicks as possible on my AdWords campaign.
 It’s a numbers game.